-There are two options available, including a 2.5 GHz model (Discontinued).
+There are two options available among current Mac minis, including a 2.5 GHz model (Est. $600 and up).
 This configuration comes with a 2.5 GHz dual-core Intel Core i5 Ivy Bridge processor, 4 GB of RAM, a 500 GB hard drive and Intel HD 4000 integrated graphics.

 Most review the stepped-up version (Est. $800 and up), however, which upgrades the processor and hard drive to a 2.3 GHz quad-core Intel Core i7 processor and a 1 TB hard drive, respectively.
 Many take that a step further by opting for a 1 TB Fusion Drive.
 That brings the configuration to a not-so-entry-level Est. $1,050, but leaves users with a blisteringly fast performer that can handle most tasks, short of high-end gaming and professional graphics work.
 Alas, where last year's mini offered the option of discrete AMD Radeon graphics, this year's version only allows for the Intel HD Graphics 4000 that is part of Intel's Ivy Bridge technology.